Rohan-Salunkhe1/KPMG-Job-SIM/README.md

 ## Conclusion
 Completing the KPMG Data Analytics Job Simulation on Forage has been an enriching experience, providing valuable insights into the practical aspects of a data analytics role.
-As I reflect on the tasks and challenges encountered throughout the simulation, several key takeaways emerge:

 The simulation allowed me to apply and enhance a range of data analytics skills, from exploratory data analysis to data cleaning and visualization.
 Working on real-world tasks reinforced my understanding of various analytical techniques and their application in solving business problems.